thecomputerguru/Network-Resolver/README.md

 # Network-Resolver
-Command prompt based network resolver that resolves hostnames and IP addresses.
+Command prompt like network resolver that resolves hostnames and IP addresses.

 Available commands: